jcundill/streeto/doc/streeto/Backend Features Missing.md

 - [ ] Score course generation
 - [ ] Allow Control Sites to be pinned
 	- [ ] Can't be mutated or removed
+- [ ] Scorer based on climb in a leg